-It’s former Blue Jays outfielder Derek Bell turns 52 today.
+It is former Blue Jays outfielder Derek Bell birthday today.
+He turns 54 today.

-Bell was a 2nd round draft pick for the Blue Jays back in 1987.
-He moved up the Jays system pretty quickly and made it to the Jays in late June of 1991, played a few games and then was sent back down, then came back out as a September call-up.
+Bell was a 2nd round draft pick for the Blue Jays in 1987.
+He moved up the Jays system pretty quickly, made it to the Jays in late June of 1991, played a few games, was sent back down, and came back out as a September call-up.
 He hit .143/.314/.143.

 The following season Derek had the 4th outfielder role.
 He played in 61 games, hitting .242/.324/.354, with 2 home runs and 15 RBI.
 He even had 3 plate appearances and 2 walks in our playoff run to our first World Series win.

-Unfortunately, we had a pretty formidable lineup to break into back in those days.
-We had Joe Carter, Devon White, and Candy Maldonado and Dave Winfield playing DH.
+Unfortunately, we had a formidable lineup to break into back in those days.
+Joe Carter, Devon White, Candy Maldonado, and Dave Winfield played DH.
 If we weren’t in ‘win now’ mode, maybe it would have been better to keep Derek over Candy, but things worked out well.

 Near the year of spring training, in 1993, the Jays traded him (and someone named Stoney Briggs) to the Padres for Darrin Jackson, who was older and more established, maybe a little better defensively, to take over the 4th outfielder job.
 I remember not being very impressed with the trade.
 Jackson wasn’t much of a player.
-I thought Bell had a lot more potential, but then the point of getting Jackson wasn’t to get someone to carry us.
+I thought Bell had much more potential, but the point of getting Jackson wasn’t to get someone to carry us.
 It was to get someone that wouldn’t cost us games.
-In more than two months, Jackson played in 46 games and hit a big .216/.250/.347.
+In more than two months, Jackson played 46 games and hit .216/.250/.347.

-The good thing Jackson did for us was to get Tony Fernandez back for us.
+The good thing Jackson did for us was to help get Tony Fernandez back.
 The Jays traded Jackson to be Mets to get Tony back to fill the hole at shortstop.
 Fernandez hit .306/.361/.442, played good defense, and we won another World Series.